pjobson/onion_omega2p_experiments/docs/git_setup.md

 ## Setting Up Git

+In the previous section you should have generated your ssh key...
+If you have not go back and do it.

 ### SSH Key

 If you have a git account, put your ssh key into your account.
 Go to GitHub's [SSH keys](https://github.com/settings/keys) page.